 The Neuroradiology experience includes acute hospital imaging to support our very busy stroke and neurosurgery program as well as highly advanced outpatient neuroimaging.

 Our inpatient and outpatient Ultrasound rotations include high volumes including transplant and vascular ultrasound.
 Ultrasound at Ochsner has long been considered a great strength of our department, aided by extensive collaboration with the transplant team.

 Emergency Radiology and the Chest rotation both will incorporate high volumes of CT scans and plain films, working closely with staff specialists.

-The Breast Imaging rotation is performed in the multidisciplinary Tansey Breast Center, located in our new Benson Cancer Center, which is part of the OMC Complex.
+The Breast Imaging rotation is performed in the newly renovated Tansey Breast Center, located in our new Benson Cancer Center, which is part of the OMC Complex.
 The Tansey Breast Center offers multidisciplinary, patient centered care.
 Residents have broad exposure in digital mammography, tomosynthesis, hands-on breast ultrasound, and breast MRI, including performance of biopsies using all modalities.

 Interventional Radiology has become a major strength of the Ochsner residency, where residents work directly with staff in a busy, high level department with many well-trained Body and Neuro Interventionalists supporting OMC’s top ranked transplant department, comprehensive stroke center and growing cancer services.
 Residents participate in body and neuro IR cases.
-Some residents pursue our Early Specialization in Interventional Radiology (ESIR) pathway, allowing them to enter advanced 1-year positions in independent IR programs.
+The residency offers the Early Specialization in Interventional Radiology (ESIR) pathway, allowing residents to enter advanced one-year positions in independent IR programs.
 An Independent IR Residency Program with two positions is also available for additional post graduate training.
 A new Integrated IR position is being offered in the 2023-2024 match cycle, which we are very excited about.

 The Nuclear Medicine program is growing, as Ochsner has built a new Cyclotron and is investing heavily in cancer services.
 Pediatrics, fluoroscopy and plain film radiography are all performed in the main department as well.
 Ochsner has partnered with MD Anderson to increase our Cancer Services and clinical trials offered to Ochsner patients.

 Residents also participate in evening and night rotations where they interpret acute hospital and Emergency Department scans.
-There is complete 24/7/365 staff coverage in-house working alongside with the residents after hours and on weekends.
+There is complete 24/7/365 staff coverage interpreting imaging studies with residents after hours and on weekends.